-Flashpoint Batman possesses the same gadgets that Bruce Wayne possesses such as Batarangs, grappling gun, and the Batsuit.
+Flashpoint Batman possesses the same gadgets as Bruce Wayne.
+Such as Batarangs, grappling guns, and the Batsuit.

-He also flies a giant plane used to carry weapons and other shipments.
+He also flies a giant plane.
+It is used to carry weapons and other shipments.

 History (part 1)

 Thomas Wayne takes his wife Martha and son Bruce to a movie.
-On their way home from the movie, they are surprised by Joe Chill.
+On their way back home, they are surprised by Joe Chill.
 Chill shoots Bruce and kills him.

 Thomas Wayne seeks vengeance so he hunts down and kills Joe Chill.
-However, Martha is driven insane by Bruce’s death and cuts a grin into her face, becoming this timeline’s Joker.
+However, Martha is driven insane by Bruce’s death.
+She cuts a grin into her face, becoming this timeline’s Joker.